Omarzintan/bumblebee-ai/CONTRIBUTING.md

 # CONTRIBUTING
 Contributions are welcome, no matter how small or large.
 Please read this file to help you contribute to this project.
+All contributed code should follow [PEP 8](https://www.python.org/dev/peps/pep-0008/) standards.

 ## Some example contributions.
 1) Adding more features (also called skills) to bumblebee-ai.